NLnetLabs/routinator/source/manual-page.rst

 setting :option:`unsafe-vrps=reject` in the config file.

-By default, this filter is currently disabled but warnings are logged about unsafe VPRs.
+By default, this filter is currently disabled but warnings are logged about unsafe VRPs.
 This allows to assess the operation impact of such a filter.
 Depending on this assessment, the default may change in future version.

 One exception from this rule are CAs that have the full address space assigned,